 Apart from being impressive in size, it was also richly decorated with fine artwork and bronze sculptures.

 Pliny says there were four bronze statues of the Amazons (who fouded the temple according to Callimachus and his Hymn to Artemis).

 Only marble Roman copies of those bronzes exist today.

 Unfortunately, today, there isn’t much left from this grandiose structure… there is only one column and a few pieces of marble marking the spot!

-So, you will have to use your imagination to envision the temple of Artemis at Ephesus that used to stand south west of the hill Ayasuluk in the vicinity of the Ephesus ruins.
+So, you will have to use your imagination to envision this temple that used to stand south west of the hill Ayasuluk in the vicinity of the ruins.